advice from donors

 Reflect on ethical issues related to egg donation and childbirth: How do you feel about overpopulation?
 How do you feel about not having control over how the child is raised?

 Be aware that not all donations result in live births.
-Be intentional and selective and wait for the right match that aligns with what you want from the process (such as updates, pictures, involvement in everyday life or no involvement at all).
+Be intentional and wait for the right match that aligns with what you want from the process (such as updates, pictures, involvement in everyday life or no involvement at all).

 Be aware that long-term health effects of egg donation are not fully understood— factor this into your decision.